siddhartha-gadgil/DeptWeb/_auto-seminars/2012/2012-11-29-dr-herve-gaussier.md

 date: 2012-11-29
 speaker: "Dr. Herve Gaussier, Insitut Fourier, Grenoble"
 title: "Two studies of almost complex manifolds"
 time: "3:30 p.m."
-venue: "Department of Mathematics, LH-III"
+time: "Department of Mathematics, LH-III"
 ---
 The talk will consist of two distinct parts.
 We will firt study the hyperbolicity of some domains in an almost complex manifold